 Schill and his brother were just starting their business at the time.
-He says the show really opened his eyes to the size of the green industry, and it encouraged him to network to grow his Cleveland-based business.
+He says the show really opened his eyes to the size of the green industry, and it encouraged him to

 “It opened our eyes to so many things beyond equipment,” Schill says.
 “GIE+EXPO is where people go to learn.
 Education there led to consultants.
 Consultants led to improved processes and improved processes led to higher profitability.”

 The size of the show impressed Schill upon his first trip down in the 1990s.
 Today, the show has grown significantly.
 This year’s GIE+EXPO is expected to be bigger than ever before, with more exhibitors and education offerings than in past years.

 With all there is to see and do, it can be a lot for first-time attendees to take in.

 “For first-time attendees at EXPO, it’s overwhelming,” says Bob Clements, president

 Schill and Clements have both attended numerous GIE+EXPO events over the years.
 They offer the following tips for first-time visitors:

 Network with professionals.
 Above anything else, Schill recommends all contractors meet contractors from other parts of the U.S. at GIE+EXPO.
 He says networking at the show is key for a company’s growth – and he says it was key for Schill Grounds Management’s growth, as well.

 “You have to network with like-minded professionals, people in your industry who love and have a passion for what you do,” he says.